Royal Albert Hall: Festival of Remembrance

 The Royal British Legion Festival of Remembrance is held annually the day before Remembrance Sunday.

 English National Ballet

-Since 1998 the English National Ballet has had several specially staged arena summer seasons in partnership with the hall.
-These include Strictly Gershwin, June 2008 and 2011, Swan Lake, June 2002, 2004, 2007, 2010, 2013, 2016 and 2024, Romeo & Juliet (Deane), June 2001 and 2005, The Sleeping Beauty, April – June 2000 and June 2026, and Cinderella June 2019 and 2023.
+Since 1997 the English National Ballet has had several specially staged arena summer seasons in partnership with the hall.
+Swan Lake is the most frequent, being performed here on multiple occasions since 1997 in the form of a unique in-the-round production choreographed by Derek Deane, with the next run scheduled in June 2027.
+Other ballets include The Sleeping Beauty in April – June 2000 and June 2026, Romeo & Juliet (Deane) in June 2001 and 2005, Strictly Gershwin in June 2008 and 2011, and Cinderella in June 2019 and 2023.

 The Salvation Army

 The hall has a long association with The Salvation Army, hosting over 400 events since 1895.
 It continues to host the Salvation Army's annual Christmas concert, featuring celebrity guests and Salvation Army musicians, including the International Staff Songsters and International Staff Band.

 Teenage Cancer Trust

 Starting in 2000 the Teenage Cancer Trust has held annual charity concerts in most years.
 They started as a one-off event but have expanded over the years to a week or more of evening events.
 Roger Daltrey of The Who was intimately involved with the planning of the events until 2024, his final year in charge included performances from Young Fathers, Noel Gallagher and The Chemical Brothers.